What is Oden?

 Konnyaku, konjac, yam cake, or shirataki (this term is only used for the noodles), is a Japanese food made from the bulb of the konjac plant.
 The bulb is dried, ground into a flour, and mixed with calcium hydroxide, and water.
 This is what gives konjac its rubbery texture.
 The mixture is then boiled into blocks and shaped into noodles, triangles, and various other shapes once it’s cooled.

-What Are Fishcakes?
+What Are Japanese Fishcakes?

 Ingredients for Oden (おでん)